-- DREETS: The DREETS is a departmental organisation whose objective is to implement labor and employment policies and contribute to economic development in the territory.
-It ensures the proper application of French labor law via the labor inspectorate. - Labor inspection: the labor inspectorate is carried out by inspection officers whose mission is, in particular, to ensure that labor law is applied and, as such, they have investigative powers enabling them to carry out inspections either directly on the company's premises or on the basis of documents provided by the company.
+- DREETS: DREETS is a regional organization that carries out a range of missions in relation to the economy (e.g. development of sectors, support for companies, etc.), employment (e.g. development of employment and skills), solidarity (e.g. combating insecurity) and work.
+It ensures the proper application of French labor law through the Labor Inspectorate. - Labor inspection: the labor inspectorate is carried out by inspection officers whose mission is, in particular, to ensure that labor law is applied and, as such, they have investigative powers enabling them to carry out inspections either directly on the company's premises or on the basis of documents provided by the company.
 They also have an advisory and information role with regard to employers, employees and employee representatives regarding their rights and obligations and a role as conciliator where necessary.